mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 ### Basic Updates

 All right, welcome back.
 So in this lesson, we'll discuss *updating documents with the Node.js driver*.
 There are two different *update operations* we can perform, *UpdateOne and UpdateMany*.
 These operations both return and *update result* which we will discuss as well.
-We can *update a single document in a collection with UpdateOne*. *UpdateOne* takes a *query predicate* to match a document, and *an object of one or more update operators* describing how exactly to *update* that document.
+We can *update a single document in a collection with UpdateOne*. *UpdateOne* takes a *query predicate to match a document*, and *an object of one or more update operators* describing how exactly to *update* that document.

 ```javascript
 it("Can update one document in a collection", async () => {